Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_with_artificial_conditions.md

  - Is the game meant to be played from a good broadband internet connection?
  - Is the game meant to run on mobile networks?

-This question tells us if our users are likely to experience more jitter and packet loss - mobile networks aren'torious for having widely varying quality of connection.
-Mobile users also can experience frequent network changes during active application usage, and even though [Unity Transport has reconnection mechanism](https://github.com/Unity-Technologies/com.unity.multiplayer.rfcs/blob/rfc/device-reconnection/text/0000-device-reconnection.md), it still requires our applicaton to factor in the possibility of an occasional lag burst.
+This question tells us if our users are likely to experience more jitter and packet loss - mobile networks are notorious for having widely varying quality of connection.
+Mobile users also can experience frequent network changes during active application usage, and even though [Unity Transport has reconnection mechanism](https://github.com/Unity-Technologies/com.unity.multiplayer.rfcs/blob/rfc/device-reconnection/text/0000-device-reconnection.md), it still requires our application to factor in the possibility of an occasional lag burst.

 What's important here is that testing purely with added delay and no packet loss and jitter is unrealistic.
 These values shouldn't be high - the baseline scenario isn't what we would call stress-testing, but they should be non-zero.